 But it seems that respectability only remains in memory when life develops and practical hobbies no longer have room for scholars to practice.
 Some hang up their pens, others smash their inkstones.

-Five years ago, when I went to the market with my friends in my hometown, what caught my attention and moved me the most was a humble hut at the end of the market.
+Five years ago, when I went to the market with my friends in my hometown, what caught my attention and touched me the most was a humble hut at the end of the market.
 An old scholar sat solemnly beside a bamboo bed, in front of him was an inkstone and a row of brushes neatly arranged, behind him were calligraphy and paintings fluttering in the spring breeze.
 He must have sat like that for an hour, but there were no customers.
-Only curious children stopped to look, but they were immediately dragged away by adults with the urging words: "Go quickly or the ink will stain you!"
+Only curious children stopped to look, but they were immediately dragged away by adults with the urging words: “Go quickly or the ink will stain you!”
 The words were like salt in the wound, but the scholar still persisted in that corner of the market.

 The revival of traditional culture is the primary responsibility of the cultural sector, but also of all of us.
 Craft artisans, ca tru singers, bamboo flute artists, or simply like that simple scholar, each person is a colored thread that makes up the brocade.

-I used to think that the old scholars gave out calligraphy in order to live in the spring atmosphere, hoping to bring joy to those who asked for calligraphy.
+I used to think that the ancient scholars gave out calligraphy in order to live in the spring atmosphere, hoping to bring joy to those who asked for calligraphy.
 In the humble corner of the rural market today, I saw that image after several years of perseverance of the scholar.

-The parallel sentences and calligraphy fluttering in the spring breeze on the sidewalks and at the corners of the market are really coming back to life.
+The parallel sentences and calligraphy fluttering in the spring breeze on the sidewalks and at the market corners are really coming back to life.
 I hummed the lines from the poem “The Scholar”: Every year the peach blossoms bloom/ I see the old scholar again... with pleasure.
-If Vu Dinh Lien were still alive, he would not have to write such sorrowful lines: The scholar still sits there/ No one passing by notices/ Yellow leaves fall on the paper/ Outside, a fine rain is flying...
+If Vu Dinh Lien were still alive, he wouldn’t have to write those sorrowful lines: The scholar still sits there/ No one passing by notices/ Yellow leaves fall on the paper/ Outside, a fine rain is flying...

 Happiness